July Monarchy: The ministry (March 1835 – February 1836)

 As in the first Soult government, the new cabinet rested on the triumvirate of Broglie (Foreign affairs), Guizot (Public instruction), and Thiers (Interior).
 Broglie's first act was to take a personal revenge on the Chamber by having it ratify (by 289 votes against 137) the 4 July 1831 treaty with the United States, something which the deputies had refused him in 1834.
-He also obtained a large majority on the debate the secret funds, which worked as an unofficial motion of confidence (256 voices against 129).
+He also obtained a large majority on the debate over the secret funds, which worked as an unofficial motion of confidence (256 voices against 129).

 Trial of the April insurgents

 Broglie's most important task was the trial of the April insurgents, which began on 5 May 1835 before the Chamber of Peers.
 The Peers finally convicted only 164 detainees on the 2,000 prisoners, of whom 43 were judged in absentia.
 Those defendants who were present for their trial introduced a great many procedural delays, and attempted by all means to transform the trial into a platform for Republicanism.
 On 12 July 1835, some of them, including the main leaders of the Parisian insurrection, escaped from the Prison of Sainte-Pélagie through a tunnel.
 The Court of Peers delivered its sentence on the insurgents of Lyon on 13 August 1835, and on the other defendants in December 1835 and January 1836.
 The sentences were rather mild: a few condemnations to deportation, many short prison sentences and some acquittals.